 When people hit 65 they can still have 25 or 30 years of living to fund, thanks to increased life expectancies.
-A high proportion (60 percent) of those aged 65 and over depend entirely or largely on NZ Superannuation for their income.
-As a result, money can be tight – especially when unexpected expenses come up.
+A high proportion (60%) of those aged 65 and over depend entirely or largely on NZ Superannuation for their income.
+As a result, money can be tight, especially when unexpected expenses come up.

 Enter reverse mortgages

-In April 2014, Heartland Bank bought Sentinel and it’s now marketing reverse mortgages under its own name.
-ASB still offers its Homeplus product and SBS Bank continues to offer its Advance Loan.
+Heartland Bank offers reverse mortgages under its own name.
+SBS Bank continues to offer its Advance Loan.
+There may be other lenders – this report focuses on the banks only.

 According to the Deloitte Australia report, the total value of the New Zealand reverse mortgage market is similar to the pre-global financial crisis period.
 But the number of mortgages has been decreasing while the average loan size has increased.
 In December 2008 there were 6878 reverse mortgages and the average loan size was $62,516.
 As at December 2013 there were 5338 with an average loan size of $83,229.